 As McMillan brought up, the Hawks ceded 60 points in the paint through penetration and interior ball movement from Denver.
 But they also allowed the Nuggets to shoot 17-of-38 (44.7%) from beyond the arc with shooters coming of off ball screens to burn the home team.

 Young dove into specifics, explaining, “when guys go set pin downs and guys go set flair screens, you have to let them know the screen is coming.
 If you’re going to switch, you have to let them know early.
 They like to slip out of their screens, so if you don’t communicate early, they’ll slip out.
 And then they’ll either give you a foul or they’ll get a layup because you’re too late.”

 The Hawks were able to dodge a bullet after a scary rolled ankle sighting in the below clip for their star guard.

 “I rolled my ankle twice,” Young told the media.
 “In the first quarter, I think Campazzo came right in at the beginning of the game.
 I rolled it again on Clint’s foot.
 I got it re-taped at halftime though.”

-The loss both dropped the Hawks to below .500 overall (14-15) as well as below .500 (8-9) at home.
+The loss both dropped the Hawks to below .500 overall (14-15).
 Atlanta will look to shake off this leaky performance with a home matchup against a surprisingly solid Cleveland Cavaliers squad on Sunday night.